MonsterBit-Org/Game-Contracts/README.md

 It will deploy and correctly initialize all the contracts.

 ## Verify
-To verify source code of contracts on [Etherescan](https://etherscan.io/) run `./node_modules/.bin/truffle run verify <SomeContract> <AnotherCOntract> --network <networkName>`.
+To verify source code of contracts on [Etherescan](https://etherscan.io/) run `./node_modules/.bin/truffle run verify <SomeContract> <AnotherContract> --network <networkName>`.
 It requires valid Etherescan API key in `.env` file.
 It allows to verify several contracts at once.